GTEC-UDC/linuxcnc_gantry_robot/docs/source/doc/02_igus_dryve_d1/03_axis_page.md

 ## Absolute Feedback

 The igus® dryve D1 controller has two analog inputs, AI 1 (Analog Input 1, input X4.1) and AI 2 (Analog Input 2, input X4.2).
 These are used to configure and control the target position or speed and the current position of the system, respectively.
-In our system, we will use analog input AI 1 to control the brushless motor's speed.
+In our system, we will use analog input AI 1 to control the speed of the brushless motors (X1, X2, Y).
 Analog input AI 2 will not be used.
-For the stepper motor, these inputs are not applicable, making this section relevant only for the brushless motors.
+For the stepper motor (Z), these inputs are not applicable, making this section relevant only for the brushless motors.
 Below are the parameters related to the analog inputs available in this section.

 - **Parameters related to AI 1 (input X4.1)**:

-  The AI 1 input will be used to control the brushless motor's speed (see {numref}`sec:page_drive_profile`).
+  The AI 1 input will be used to control the speed of the brushless motors (X1, X2, Y) (see {numref}`sec:page_drive_profile`).
 The analog input control voltage will be ± 10 V, which must be configured on the "Inputs/Outputs" page (see {numref}`sec:page_input_outputs`).
 This voltage range must be considered when setting the AI 1 related parameters detailed below.

   - **AI 1 Target Value Min.
 (V)**: The minimum voltage value at analog input AI 1.
 We set its value to -10 V.
   - **AI 1 Target Value Max.
 (V)**: The maximum voltage value at analog input AI 1.
 We set its value to 10 V.